At this time, we have one of two arrangements for writers available:

 Inappropriate Backlink Usage

 We are very particular about the use of backlinks.
-They should only be used sparingly and with care, as they can cause serious harm if too many appear on any one page or site.
+They should only be used sparingly and with care, as they can cause serious harm if too many appear on any page or site.

-- The number of links that you can add to your personal blog is limited.
+- The number of links that you can add to your blog is limited.
 You may only use 1 link per 500 words, so if an article has 2000 words in it.
 There would be four opportunities for linking back.

 Generic SEO-Oriented Mechanics